Rockmart Homeless Initiative re-opens their doors

-The Rockmart Homeless Initiative has been hard at work in the past months, was excited to open their resource center this past Friday after being closed for two months, and feels that a recent donation from a student-led fundraiser played a huge role in helping.
+The Rockmart Homeless Initiative opened their resource center this past Friday after being closed for two months and credits a student led fundraiser as playing a huge role in re-opening.

-In early April, a leak was discovered in the resource center’s roof due to roof work on a neighboring building, and caused caused damage in the key areas of the center, including the bathroom, supply closet, and cot area.
+In early April, they discovered a leak in the resource center’s roof after a neighboring building had roof work.
+The leak damaged the building in areas including the bathroom, supply closet and cot area.

 The organization announced their official temporary closure to the public on April 7.

-Millhollan and other volunteers searched for another location to use or rent, but were unsuccessful and instead resorted to meeting clients at local areas for the past two months, including parks, to continue to do outreach although their facilities were unavailable.
+The group searched could not find another location to use or rent and resorted to meeting clients at local areas for the past two months, including parks, to continue to do outreach although their facilities were unavailable.

 RHI recently celebrated their reopening after recent repairs and a donation from a Rockmart High School club.